 How Do I Clean My Airpods?

 First of all, they are not waterproof, so don’t dunk them in water.
-Airpods Pro are water resistant, but you still shouldn’t run water over them.
+Airpods Pro and the third-generation Airpods 3 are water resistant, but you still shouldn’t run water over them.
 Water resistant does not mean they can take that much water, just that splashes or sprinkles probably won’t hurt them.
+Apple Airpods 2 and Airpods 1 are not water resistant, so be extra careful with them.

 The charging cases for all versions of Airpods are not water resistant.
 You should do your best not to get any liquid on them, and wipe it down immediately if you do.